 Kick your New Year’s resolutions up a notch by adding a green twist to eating healthier, losing weight, saving money and creating a healthy home.

-- Eat less meat.
-Choosing “meatless Mondays” or going vegetarian a weekend or more can reduce one’s carbon footprint and fossil fuel dependence.
+- Eat less meat Choosing “meatless Mondays” or going vegetarian for a weekend or more can reduce one’s carbon footprint and fossil fuel dependence.
 According to Mother Nature Network, going meatless for the weekend can “decrease your carbon footprint by about one-third of a ton.”
-When choosing to eat meat, select local, grass fed options for a healthier choice for you and the planet.
+When choosing to eat meat, select local, grass-fed options for a healthier choice for you and the planet.
 Local meat providers can be found at Kansas City Food Circle.

-- Cut fossil fuels out of your investments.
-The start of a new year is a perfect time to review investment and savings strategies.
+- Cut fossil fuels out of your investments The start of a new year is a perfect time to review investment and savings strategies.
 With more scientific facts pointing to the environmental damage of fossil fuels, it’s time to make sure your investments reflect your values.
 Check with your investment advisor, or seek an advisor that specializes in socially and environmentally responsible funds.
-For more information, contact Jim Horlacher at First Affirmative Financial Network, LLC.
+For more information, contact First Affirmative Financial Network.

-- Use a reusable beverage container.
-Choosing a reusable beverage container is one of the easiest ways to reduce waste.
-Some coffee shops, like Starbucks, will offer discounts to those who bring in their own coffee mug.
+- Use a reusable beverage container Choosing a reusable beverage container is one of the easiest ways to reduce waste.
+Some coffee shops will offer discounts to those who bring in their own coffee mug.